influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withRemoteWrite(remoteWrite)
 ```

-If specified, the remote_write spec.
-This is an experimental feature, it may change in any upcoming release in a breaking way.
+"If specified, the remote_write spec.
+This is an experimental feature, it may change in any upcoming release in a breaking way."

 ### fn spec.withRemoteWriteMixin